 SCOPE OF WORK

+This project was awarded to the American Civil Constructors, Inc. for $15,455,279.00.
 FEMA will provide 75% of the funding for the project while the state Office of Emergency Management and the county will each provide 12.5%.

-Todd Juergens, Construction Manager
+CONTACTTodd Juergens, Construction Manager